Forage of the Month- Oct/Nov

 rose hip vinegar recipe

-Even though birch polypore is abundant, it has a vital role in its environment, so do please do harvest responsibly, taking a few mushrooms from here and there rather than all from one or two trees.
+Even though birch polypore is abundant, it has a vital role in its environment, so do please do harvest responsibly, taking a few from here and there rather than taking all from one or two trees.

 Many thanks to medicinal herbalist Lucinda Warner, from whose website much of this info was sourced.